xingty/CatGPT/README.md

 * `proxy`: a http or https proxy server. the chatbot will run behind the proxy server if it's supplied

-* `respond_group_message`: If true, the bot will respond to group messages even without being mentioned.  default: `false`
+* `respond_group_message`: If true, the bot will respond to group messages even if it is not mentioned.  default: `false`, can be changed at runtime using the command `/respond` in groups.

 * `endpoinds`: your endpoints